Safety and privacy guidelines for Nest cameras and Nest Hello

 - Install in accordance with local building and installation regulations.
 For example, if your desired electrical outlet is exposed to direct rain, the electrical code may require that the outlet have a while-in-use cover.

 When installing by connecting to existing doorbell wiring

 - Install the included chime connector.
 It is not optional.

-- Power only from an existing installation NEC/CEC Class 2 (LPS) source and wire in accordance with the national and regulatory installation codes.
+- Only power from an existing installation NEC/CEC Class 2 (LPS) source, and wire in accordance with national and regulatory installation standards.

 - Turn off power at the breaker or fuse box to the doorbell and chime.

 - Ensure that Nest Hello is powered by a doorbell transformer of 16 V AC - 24 V AC, 10 VA or above in North America or 12 V AC - 24 V AC, 8 VA or above in Europe.